liam-betsworth/tick_of_truth/README.md

-# dvla_validate
+# tick_of_truth

-Javascript library that offers shorthand validation for web forms.
-Built for GOV.UK prototyping.
+Javascript library that offers inline validation for web forms.